How to enhance Pagespeed

 1. Enable the Lazy Load option

-Enabling the theme built-in LazyLoad option will increase your site speed, you can enable it from the Theme options page > Styling tab
+Enabling the theme built-in LazyLoad option will increase your site speed, Install the Jannah Speed Optimization plugin then go to Theme options page > Performance > LazyLoad section.

 2. Enable gzip compression